-- Look at the cover and read the title. - Possible discussion questions: "Where have you seen a rhinoceros?
-What do you know about rhinoceroses?"
+- Look at the cover and read the title. - Possible discussion questions: "What do you think is going to happen in the story?
+Have you ever pretended to be a spy?"

 - Using the language in the story, discuss each photograph in the book.
-Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: eyesight, carrying, and weight.
+Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: eyebrows, clippers, footprint, magnifying, mustache, and outside.
 Discuss meaning, word structure, and sounds you expect to hear in those words.
-Have children clap and count the syllables.
-Notice that eyesight is a compound word.
+Notice that eyebrows, footprints, and outside are compound words.

 - Have the children read the text independently.
-While they're reading, listen to and prompt each student to use meaning, structure, and visual information to figure out words, self-correct, or improve expression. - Children should be able to track print with their eyes, move quickly through the text, and read fluently while paying attention to punctuation, except at point of difficulty.
+While they're reading, listen to and prompt each student to use meaning, structure, and visual information to figure out words, self-correct, or improve expression. - Identify and discuss the basic story elements in the text: characters, setting, problem, and solution.